TCDD DE24000

 TCDD DE 24000 (stylised as DE 24 000 in painted registration numbers) is a type of diesel locomotive built for operations on Turkish State Railways (TCDD) by Tülomsaş.
-218 units were built between 1970 and 1984 under license from Matériel de Traction Electrique (MTE) of France.
+430 units were built between 1970 and 1984 under license from Matériel de Traction Electrique (MTE) of France.
 The DE 24000 formed the backbone of the dieselisation of the Turkish railways during the 1970s.
 It follows the hood unit road switcher design, like most Turkish mainline locomotives.
-DE 24 000 is the most commonly found locomotive class in Turkey (418 units produced, more than 100 in usable state).
+DE 24 000 is the most commonly found locomotive class in Turkey.

 In addition to MTE, diesel parts were supplied by Chantiers de l'Atlantique, electric parts from Jeumont-Schneider, and mechanical parts from Forges et Ateliers du Creusot, all of which later acquired by Alstom.

 History

 During the 1970s the Turkish State Railways decided to replace their 800 steam locomotives with diesel.
 This quite-delayed task required the delivery of more than 400 diesel units.
 On February 15, 1968, TCDD and MTE signed an agreement for delivery of the DE 24000 along with the delivery of the smaller DE18000.
 To build up domestic competence on diesel engines, TCDD decided that the production would be done by Tülomsaş of Turkey.
 Only Tülomsaş-built units are still operational.